yuchenliu39/yuchenliu39.github.io/index.md

 *  Lab 8

-   lab 8, part 1 was a favorite, because it was my initial exposure to the concept of nesting loops.
+   Lab 8, part 1 was a favorite, because it was my initial exposure to the concept of nesting loops.
 This new skill was put into practice when I successfully created a graph using code, which was an exciting accomplishment.
 Being able to use this fundamental coding technique gave me a great sence of satisfaction and motivated me to continue exploring more complex applications of loop nesting in my future coding endeavors.